‘The willingness to say ‘I love you first’. The willingness to invest in a relationship.’

 ‘The more powerful I become, the gentler I am.’

-Print this page, and when you have completed every quest, mail it to someone important.
+(Print this bit.
+When you complete each quest, tick it.
+When you have completed every quest, mail the sheet to someone important.

 Quest 1.
 Sing in a karaoke bar.
 (If you are legally allowed to be there.)

 Quest 3.
-Go on a theme park ride you would normally avoid.
+Go on a scary amusement park ride you would normally avoid.

 Quest 5.
-Take on a daunting project that interests you.
+Take on a daunting project.
 One you think you might fail in.

 Quest 7.
 Ring a talk-back ratio station to express an opinion.